- Page Count: 304

 This book seriously had every element I was looking for and just makes me SO happy.
 I wish it was September now so I could read this with pretty autumn colors outside!

 First of all, the main character totally made the story.
 She’s wonderfully self-aware, capable, and sarcastic.
-The whole book was way funnier than I expected, actually!
+I was surprised at how funny the story ended up being, too!
 The prince was arrogant enough that he reminded me of Nikolai or Thorne… so I obviously loved him.
-His whole character was wonderful and I just wish this book was 5x longer.
-Their moments on their journey (through TOTALLY GORGEOUS SCENERY btw) made me laugh out loud.
+His whole character was so well done and I just wish this book was 5x longer.
+Their moments on their journey (through TOTALLY GORGEOUS SCENERY btw) made me laugh out loud so many times.
 And he can turn into a raven, so that just won everything.

-A lot of this story was the typical stuff you’d expect from proper stories with fae: they can’t lie, can’t touch iron, have power over you if they know your name, there’s a masked ball, their kingdoms are split into courts named after seasons, there’s some kind of blight, etc. I can get really picky over how these elements are depicted… and it all worked perfectly here!
-Plus, the writing was absolutely gorgeous.
+There were also a lot of the typical elements you’d hope for from proper stories with fae: they can’t lie, can’t touch iron, have power over you if they know your name, there’s a masked ball, their kingdoms are split into courts named after seasons, there’s some kind of blight, etc. I can get picky over how these elements are depicted and was SO thrilled with how it all worked perfectly here.
+Plus, the writing was absolutely gorgeous!

 Soooo, yes.
 This is totally a new favorite book.
-Expect to see me shoving this at people for a long time… and posting way too many pictures on instagram.
+Expect to see me shoving this at people for a long time (and posting way too many pictures on instagram).
 The world in this story was beautiful and I just wish we could have seen more of it!
 I’m hoping for a sequel (or 7).
-At first I wanted it to be longer because this is definitely one of the best faerie worlds I’ve found, buuuut at the same time I suppose it’s nice to not have to wait another year for the next part.
 Basically, this whole thing was a delight.